Accounting for Repurchase Agreements under ASC 860

 This is Part 2 in our series on repurchase agreements.
 In Part 1 we introduced repurchase agreements, including the reasons why banks enter such transactions.
-In this post, we discuss the accounting requirements under ASC 860, Transfers and Servicing and walk through an example repurchase transaction, including the related journal entries.
+In this post, we discuss the accounting for repurchase agreements under ASC 860, Transfers and Servicing and walk through an example repurchase agreement transaction, including the related journal entries.

 The accounting for repurchase agreements depends on whether the transaction is deemed to be a sale or a secured borrowing.
 ASC 860, Transfers and Servicing addresses the transfers of financial assets and provides the applicable guidance.
 If the transaction is deemed a sale, the seller/borrower (the “transferor”) will derecognize the securities transferred and record a gain or loss on the sale.
 If the transaction is deemed a secured borrowing, the securities transferred remain on the balance sheet of the transferor (i.e., no derecognition) and no gain or loss would be recorded.